 What Is a Registered Agent?

-A registered agent (also known as a statutory agent or resident agent) is an individual or business entity that receives document deliveries on your behalf from your state of formation.
-Your registered agent informs you whenever they receive a document for your business, and forwards any relevant forms to you.
+A registered agent (also known in some states as a statutory agent or resident agent) is an individual or business entity that receives document deliveries on your behalf from your state of formation.
+Your registered agent informs you whenever they receive a document for your business and forwards any relevant forms to you.

 Is a Registered Agent Required When Creating an LLC?